Jayesh8946/sql-data-warehouse-project/README.md

 ## About Me

-I am an aspiring Data Analyst / Data Engineer passionate about SQL, data engineering, and analytics.
+I am an aspiring Data Analyst passionate about SQL, data engineering, and analytics.

 Currently building hands-on projects to strengthen my skills in data warehousing and business intelligence.